Student Residences Policies

-Videotaping or photographing students in the residences without their permission is prohibited.
-In addition, unauthorized or inappropriate use of such photographs or videotapes of other students is prohibited.
+Video recording or photographing students in the residences without their permission is prohibited.
+In addition, unauthorized or inappropriate use of such photographs or video of other students is prohibited.

 Gambling is not permitted.

-Solicitation, sale, or promotion of any goods or services by any person or company is prohibited within University residences, except as approved in writing by the Director of Housing.
-A student is forbidden to use his or her residence address or telephone number for business purposes.
-Solicitation by non-University agencies, commercial enterprises, commercial salesmen, agents, or peddlers is not permitted, and the presence of commercial solicitors within a residence should be reported to the residence director immediately.
+Commercial solicitation, sale, or promotion of goods or services by any person or company is prohibited within University student residences, except as approved in writing by the Director of Housing.
+A student may not use a University student residence address or office telephone number for business purposes.
+Solicitation by non-University parties, commercial enterprises, commercial salesmen, agents, or peddlers is not permitted, and the presence of commercial solicitors within a residence should be reported to the residence director immediately.

-Sometimes students need to conduct academic and social research projects within the residences.
-In cases in which a student or group wishes to conduct a survey or distribute a questionnaire within the residences, a University department should be consulted and asked to sponsor the activity.
-Prior to conducting any survey or distributing questionnaires, please seek approval from Residence Life, 25 Buick Street, first floor.
+In cases in which a student or group wishes to conduct a survey or distribute a questionnaire within the residences, a University department should sponsor the activity.
+Prior to conducting any survey or distributing questionnaires, Residence Life’s (25 Buick Street, first floor) approval must be obtained.